stappersg/vBook/src/plugins/plugins.md

 +       ┗ command.vsl
 ```

+Let's define a command service that runs the `echo` command.

 ```rust,ignore
 // Do not forget to use the `export` keyword when declaring
 // the object to make it accessible trough `import`.